Dealership Operations

 When Should I Use Black Book Values?

-However, you should absolutely know about Black Book.
-Dealerships will run a report on your trade-in and use it to make you an offer on your car.
-Since Black Book is based largely on real sales, car dealers tend to think of their suggestion of value as the guaranteed sale price for your vehicle.
-That doesn’t mean that the negotiations need to end there.
-Instead, you should come back with your own information to get them to raise their offer price.
+Since Black Book is based largely on real wholesale auction sales, dealers tend to treat their Black Book number as the guaranteed sale price for your vehicle.
+That doesn’t mean the negotiation needs to end there.
+Come back with your own information to get them to raise their offer.

 Before visiting the dealership, obtain estimates from other tools.
-Your most important negotiating tools will be actual offers from other dealerships.
-You can easily get a quote from Carvana, Vroom, and Carmax.
-Using these quotes to guide your negotiation process is a good way to secure a great deal.
-Additionally, CarEdge members now have access to Black Book valuations so that they know what to expect when they visit a car dealership.
+Your most important negotiating tools are actual offers from other buyers.
+You can easily get a quote from Carvana, Vroom, and CarMax.
+Using these quotes to guide your negotiation is a good way to secure a great deal — and they double as a real-world cross-check on whatever Black Book number the dealer quotes you.

 Interested in learning how people come up with car values?
 You can learn more about other evaluation books here.